DateTimeOffset.ParseExact Method (String, String, IFormatProvider, DateTimeStyles)

-Converts the specified string representation of a date and time to its DateTimeOffset equivalent using the specified format, culture-specific format information, and style.
-The format of the string representation must match the specified format exactly.
+Converts the specified string representation of a date and time to its DateTimeOffset equivalent using the specified formats, culture-specific format information, and style.
+The format of the string representation must match one of the specified formats exactly.

 Assembly: mscorlib (in mscorlib.dll)